Richie Hogan: 2009

 Hogan collected a second successive Leinster medal in 2009, as a brace of Jonjo Farrell goals helped Kilkenny to a 2–20 to 1–19 defeat of Dublin.
 Clare later faced Kilkenny in their first ever All-Ireland decider.
 Hogan won had played in the Senior All Ireland Final a week earlier scored 0-06 points in his 4th All Ireland U21 final.
 A late point from midfielder Cormac O'Donovan gave Clare a narrow 0–15 to 0–14 victory.
-Hogan finished as the championship’s second top scorer with 0-30 in 4 games, behind Clare’s Colin Ryan.
+Hogan finished as the championship's second top scorer with 0–30 in 4 games, behind Clare's Colin Ryan.

 Intermediate

-In 2006, following Kilkenny’s exit from the minor championship, Hogan was a late addition to the Kilkenny Intermediate team.
+In 2006, following Kilkenny's exit from the minor championship, Hogan was a late addition to the Kilkenny Intermediate team.
 He came on as a substitute in the 2006 All-Ireland final against Cork.
-Despite scoring goal he ended up on the losing side on a 3-15 to 1-19 loss after extra-time.
+Despite scoring goal he ended up on the losing side on a 3–15 to 1–19 loss after extra-time.

+He was also a member of the team in 2007 but lost out to Wexford in the Leinster Intermediate Hurling Championship final.

 Senior

 Beginnings 2007 - 2008

 Hogan was just out of the minor grade when he was added to the Kilkenny senior panel in 2007.
 That year he shared in his county's Leinster and All-Ireland triumphs, however, Hogan was yet to make his debut.

-Hogan made his debut for Kilkenny in Round 1 of the National Hurling League against Dublin, scoring 1-02 and finished campaign as Kilkenny’s top scorer with 1-16.
+Hogan made his debut for Kilkenny in Round 1 of the National Hurling League against Dublin, scoring 1-02 and finished campaign as Kilkenny's top scorer with 1–16.
 On 15 June 2008 Hogan made his senior championship debut in a 2–24 to 0–12 Leinster semi-final defeat of Offaly.
-Despite Kilkenny’s win it proved to be a difficult day for Hogan and was subsequently his only championship outing that year, however, he collected another set of Leinster and All-Ireland medals as a non-playing substitute.
+Despite Kilkenny's win it proved to be a difficult day for Hogan and was subsequently his only championship outing that year, however, he collected another set of Leinster and All-Ireland medals as a non-playing substitute.